ianpcox/Analyzing_Album_Sales_using_SQL/README.md

 An analysis of music purchase records using SQL.
 Focuses on the following:
 * The performance of the support team,
 * Sales by country, and
-* Sales of Individual Tracks vs. Complete Albums,
+* Sales of Individual Tracks vs. Complete Albums